 We need to undertake some essential maintenance to our systems today from 5:30pm until approximately 6:30pm.
 There are likely to be disruptions to our websites during that time.
 We apologise for any inconvenience this may cause.

 The Centre for Sustainable Finance at The London Institute of Banking & Finance has a mission to develop the understanding of sustainable finance through education, research and thought leadership.

 Chris McHugh is the Director of the Centre for Sustainable Finance at The London Institute of Banking & Finance and a faculty member lecturing on derivatives and risk.
-He is a visiting lecturer at the Judge Business School, Cambridge University and a PhD researcher at the University of Portsmouth focusing on development finance.
+He is a visiting lecturer at the Judge Business School, Cambridge University and a PhD researcher at the University of Southampton focusing on development finance.
 As a Senior Adviser to the International Association of Portfolio Managers, he works with development banks on active risk management strategies.
 He has over 20 years’ experience in derivative markets, has worked in corporate finance specializing in financial institutions and in management consulting.